This Avocado Crema is so versatile and comes together in minutes! It's a delicious, fresh, healthy condiment made with fresh avocado and Greek yogurt.

 I've been thinking of a zillion ways to use this Avocado Crema.
 I served a small bowl of it with a fried egg and a slice of whole grain toast; yum!
 It also makes a delicious, creamy sandwich spread, is wonderful spooned on burgers or grilled chicken and is simply fabulous for dipping with chips.
 I've even used it as a base for a salad dressing:

 a pinch of sea salt and fresh ground pepper

 Add these to a jar and shake, that's it!
 I served it over a tomato and nectarine salad, but it would be great on just about any salad.

 You need a few more ideas?
-I thought so ………. how about with steamed summer corn, fresh from the fields, or piled high on a sea-salted baked potato (so much prettier than sour cream).
-A vibrant garnish on your favorite soup, a lovely topping for bruschetta with a thin slice of prosciutto, perfect for crudite dipping ……………
+I thought so!
+How about with steamed summer corn, fresh from the field, or piled high on a sea-salted baked potato (so much prettier than sour cream).
+A vibrant garnish on your favorite soup, a lovely topping for bruschetta with a thin slice of prosciutto.
+It's also perfect for crudite dipping!

-A super versatile sauce you can use for a myriad of purposes in your cooking
+This Avocado Crema is a super versatile sauce you can use for a myriad of purposes in your cooking.

 - 1 large ripe avocado